yakirp/oauthfarm_npm/README.md

 ## Get keys
-You will need the api key and to authenticate your app.
+You will need the api key to authenticate your app.
 Get your keys [here](https://oauthfarm.com).

 ### Install the library:
 ```bash